AlfieRan/MusicPebbles.com/Readme.md

 # Built by Alfie Ranstead
 This project was built by [Alfie Ranstead](https://alfieranstead.com) and is licensed under the MIT License.
-Please feel free to use this project as you wish, but if you do please credit me and link back to this repository.
-Pull requests are welcome, and if you have any questions or issues please feel free to open an issue on the repository.
+Please feel free to use this project as you wish, but if you do please credit me and link back to this repository, additionally pull requests are welcome, and if you have any questions or issues please feel free to open an issue on the repository.